How to Install and Configure OTRS (Ticketing Tool) on CentOS 7 / RHEL 7

 In the next window SKIP mail configuration, In case you have already configured MTA or SMTP relay server then specify the details else skip

-In Next window you will get message that OTRS has been installed successfully, OTRS Start Page URL, user name and its password.
+In following window, you will get message that OTRS has been installed successfully along with OTRS Start Page URL, username and its password.

 Now it’s time to access your otrs startup page, type the following URL in your web browser.
-Use the user name as “[email protected]” and password which is displayed in above step.
+Use the user name as “root@localhost” and password which is displayed in above step.

 As we can see on the dashboard OTRS daemon is not running, so let’s start it using otrs user,